JackDougherty/bikemapcode/README.md

 - Leaflet.Control.Compass to display rotating compass in mobile at https://github.com/stefanocudini/leaflet-compass (unlicensed)
 - Leaflet.EasyButton to add control buttons with Font Awesome Icons at Permission is hereby granted, free of charge, to any person obtaining a copy of this software (MIT license)

-##Host this code on your own website
+##Create your version of this code to host on own website
-- Fork to your GitHub, or clone to desktop, or download the zipped code from this page
+1) Fork to your GitHub, or clone to desktop, or download the zipped code from this page
-- Customize the index.html page to meet your needs (may require HTML, CSS, JavaScript skills)
+2) Customize the index.html page to meet your needs (may require HTML, CSS, JavaScript skills)
-- Host on a live website, such as GitHub Pages (like the demo), or the root folder of own domain (more details and example to come)
+3) Host on a live website, such as GitHub Pages (like the demo), or the root folder of own domain (more details and example to come)

 ##Compare with related tools
 - [Bikemap.net](http://bikemap.net/en)